TragicallyProgrammed/JartrekMenuBuilder/README.md

 Charlie:
 -
-Ran into some issues with how I initially processed requests for the database.
-Currently patching in new event manager, but it's not done yet.
-The graphics for the table will work, but for right now, the admin panel's customer viewer has been disabled, the csv export has been disabled, and tab changes on the table itself is disabled.
-Give me a day and it will be fixed.
+Finished with the profile's new event manager.
+Building admin panel's event manager now.
+It shouldn't take long, the database can be tested using the test user's login (user: test2; pass: test).
+Once the admin panel's event manager is done the user manager can be tested by logging in with the admin's credentials (user: test; pass: test).

--Garrett 12/22
+-Garrett

 copyright Keystone Bingo co.
 2021